netsys-lab/sciera-docs/docs/source/join.rst

 To join the SCIERA infrastructure, there are several possibilities depending on your location:

-Connect to GEANT (EU)
+Connect via GEANT (EU)
 ----------------
-You can connect to the network via setting up a `GEANT plus link <https://www.geant3.archive.geant.org/pages/Services/GEANTPlus.html>`_, i.e. using one or more dedicated VLANs, to our Points-of-Presence (PoP).
+You can connect to SCIERA via setting up a `GEANT plus link <https://www.geant3.archive.geant.org/pages/Services/GEANTPlus.html>`_, i.e. using one or more dedicated VLANs, to our Points-of-Presence (PoP).

 We currently have 3 productive SCION PoPs: